-U.S antimicrobial packaging market volume by base material, 2012 - 2024 (Kilo Tons)
+U.S. antimicrobial packaging market volume by base material, 2012 - 2024 (Kilo Tons)

 Increasing demand for baked & confectionery products among consumers in developing regions is expected to aid the market growth for antimicrobial packaging in the next eight years.
 Moreover, these packaging elements prevent the penetration of undesirable substances such as water vapor and pressurized liquids, which in turn helps to enhance the food quality.
 The oxygen requirement is very much needed when the packaging is done for food.
-Mainly, oxygen helps in prevention of spoilage and pathogenic organisms.
+Mainly, oxygen helps in the prevention of spoilage and pathogenic organisms.

 Moreover, the storage temperature also plays an important role in the antimicrobial packaging market.
 The storage temperature determines the growth of potential microbes.
-As a result, properly designed antimicrobial packaging system helps in elimination of food born diseases along with medical illnesses under moderate storage temperature and distribution systems.
+As a result, a properly designed antimicrobial packaging system helps in the elimination of food born diseases along with medical illnesses under moderate storage temperature and distribution systems.

 Nowadays, hospitals are a common breeding ground for bacteria, algae, and fungal growth which in turn causes detrimental effects on consumers and also on plastic medical devices.
 As a result, antimicrobial additives are used to inhibit microbial growth and also increase the hygienic factor among patients.

-Antimicrobial packaging materials are currently produced on a large scale only by few industry participants including BASF and Dow Chemicals.
-Other small & medium scale manufacturers are not able to meet current economies of scale owing to underutilization of production capacities.
+Antimicrobial packaging materials are currently produced on a large scale only by a few industry participants including BASF and Dow Chemicals.
+Other small & medium scale manufacturers are not able to meet current economies of scale owing to the underutilization of production capacities.
 Hence, the overall production costs tend to be generally high which may be a hindering factor for the overall market over the forecast period.

 These antimicrobial packaging elements are enlisted under “generally recognized as safe” GRAS status and are used in processed cheese.
 Moreover, they are also approved by the U.S. Food and Drug Administration for its usage in food products such as fruits and vegetables.

-R&D initiatives are being taken to introduce metal oxides such as magnesium oxide and zinc oxide as antimicrobial agents for food industry which in turn is expected to create ample opportunities for the industry participants across food & beverage applications.
+R&D initiatives are being taken to introduce metal oxides such as magnesium oxide and zinc oxide as antimicrobial agents for the food industry which in turn is expected to create ample opportunities for the industry participants across food & beverage applications.

 Antimicrobial agents consist of organic acids, Bacteriocins, and others.
 Other antimicrobial agents consist of metal ions & oxidizers, essential oils, and enzymes.
 Organic acid accounted for more than 35% of the antimicrobial packaging market in 2015.
 Organic acid such as citric acid, lactic acid, and acetic acid helps in lowering the pH level of food and hence succeeds in suppression of microbial growth.
 Thus, these organic acids are mainly used in acidic food products.
-Sometimes prolonged exposure of these kinds may cause mild toxicological issues among human beings.
+Sometimes prolonged exposure to these kinds may cause mild toxicological issues among human beings.

 NEED A CUSTOM REPORT?

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
+Contact us now

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."